Senior midfielder earns all-region honors for second straight year

 Air Force one win away from first NCAA Tournament since 1997

-Doug Hill enters his eighth season as head coach at Air Force in 2014.
+Doug Hill enters his 11th season as head coach at Air Force in 2017.
+Hill led the Falcons to a second-place finish at the 2016 Western Athletic Conference Championship and concluded the season with the second-most program wins with an overall record of 14-7-1 and conference mark of 6-3-1.
+Under his guidance, four Falcons earned spots on the leagues 2016 post-season All-WAC teams.
+In his 10 seasons at the helm, Hill has coached 32 Falcons to all-conference honors.
 Hill, who spent 13 seasons as an assistant coach at Air Force before being promoted to head coach in June of 2007, took the Falcons to heights during the 2012 season the program had not seen in nearly 15 years.

 A 1983 graduate of the Academy, Hill guided his team to a spectacular run through the Mountain Pacific Sports Federation Championships and AFA’s first trip to the NCAA Tournament since 1997.
 Air Force finished the season with a 10-9-4 record, including three straight wins at the MPSF Championships for the school’s first conference championship in program history.
 For his efforts, Hill was named the MPSF’s Coach of the Year for 2012.

 The Falcons, who lost to the University of Washington 1-0 in the first round of the NCAA Tournament, defeated nationally-ranked New Mexico three times during the season (although a 5-3 shootout advantage in the MPSF championship game is technically considered a tie) and senior midfielder Kevin Durr was named the MVP of the MPSF Championships.
-Hill, who enters the 2014 campaign with a 50-71-14 career record, also guided the Class of 2013 to the most victories by a class (36) since the class of `04 (37).
+Hill, who enters the 2016 campaign with a 64-87-19 career record, also guided the class of 2013 to the most victories by a class (36) since the class of `04 (37).